metastreet-labs/metastreet-contracts-v2/docs/REDEMPTION.md

 redeemed shares and their amounts are accumulated up to the user's pending shares to be redeemed.

-When all of the user's shares are accounted for or the end of the fulfilled redemption queue is reached, the function returns with the total redeemed shares and amount.
+When all of the user's shares are accounted for, or the end of the fulfilled redemption queue is reached, the function returns with the total redeemed shares and amount.